Code of Conduct for ExtraCurricular, Performance-Based Activities

 Rationale: Participating in extracurricular activities and representing Batavia High School is a privilege, not a right.
 Students participating in performance-based activities act as representatives of the school district.
 Accordingly, they are expected to conform their conduct at all times to the highest standards.
 Participants make a commitment to their peers and coaches/sponsors to follow rules and to be able to perform at their best at all times.
 One of the primary goals of the extracurricular programs at Batavia High School is to provide students with the lessons and skills necessary for success not only on the athletic field or performance stage, but also in all areas of their lives.
 In addition, they have a responsibility to serve as role models for other students in the school, as well as for others in the community.
 Participants, whether in or out of uniform, carry with them not only their own reputations, but that of their families, their team/activity, and their school.

 Applies to: All students attending Batavia High School that participate in extracurricular, performance-based activities.
 These activities are defined by performance participation that occurs outside of school and which no grade is given.
-Examples include but are not limited to the following: all athletic teams, dance teams, cheerleading, Orchesis, Jazz Band/Ensemble, Chamber Orchestra, Swingsingers, madrigal singers, theatre participants and activities similar to those listed.
-If students and parents are unsure if a specific activity is covered by this policy, questions should be directed to the administration.
+Examples include, but are not limited to the following: All Athletic Teams, Orchesis, Jazz Band/Ensemble, Marching Band, Chamber Orchestra, Swingsingers, Trebelaires, Madrigal Singers, Theatre Participants, Mr. B.H.S., Talent Show, Youth and Government, and activities similar to those listed.
+If students and parents are unsure if a specific activity is covered by this policy, questions should be directed to administration.

 Applies When: The first time in an individual’s high school career that a student becomes a member of an extra-curricular, performance-based activity, the Extra-Curricular Code of Conduct becomes active.
 The Code of Conduct is in effect twelve months of the year, seven days a week, twenty-four hours a day, in and out of season, on and off school grounds, until graduation.
 Note: All penalties involving the Code of Conduct are cumulative on a building enrollment basis, and are not transferred from middle school to high school